Distributed Saddle-Point Problems: Lower Bounds, Near-Optimal and Robust Algorithms: Settings and assumptions

 Hereinafter, we use the standard Euclidean norm $\|\cdot\|$.
 We also introduce the following notation $\text{proj}_{\mathcal{Z}}(z) = \min_{u \in \mathcal{Z}}\| u - z\|$ -- the Euclidean projection onto $\mathcal{Z}$.

-We also assume that all devices are connected to each other in a network, which can be represented as an undirected graph $G(\mathcal{V}, \mathcal{E})$ with diameter $\Delta$.
-As mentioned earlier, we are interested in several cases of distributed optimization: centralized, and decentralized.
-It is important to mention one of the most popular communication procedures in decentralised setup -- \textit{the gossip protocol} \cite{kempe2003gossip, boyd2006randomized, nedic2009distributed}.
-This approach uses a certain matrix $W$.
-Local vectors during communications are "weighted" by multiplication by $W$.
-The convergence of decentralized algorithms is determined by the properties of this matrix.
+We also assume that all devices are connected to each other in a network, which can be represented as an undirected graph $\mathcal{G}(\mathcal{V}, \mathcal{E})$, where $\mathcal{V}$ is a set of vertices and $\mathcal{E}$ is a set of edges. \ans{We introduce the graph diameter $\Delta$ as the maximum distance between the pair of vertices.} As mentioned earlier, we are interested in several cases of distributed optimization: centralized, and decentralized.
+It is important to mention one of the most popular communication procedures in the decentralized setup -- \textit{the gossip protocol} \cite{kempe2003gossip, boyd2006randomized, nedic2009distributed}.
+This approach uses a particular matrix $W$. \ans{The devices pass their local variables to their neighbors along the edges of the graph, and each node computes a new value of the local variable by averaging its own variable and the information received from its neighbors according to the weights in the matrix $W$.} Therefore, the convergence of decentralized algorithms is determined by the properties of this matrix.
 Therefore, we introduce its definition: